 At the moment, it is only available in Canada and in the App Store, as a test.
 It has been developed by the experimentation team with new Facebook products, the so-called NPE (New Product Experimentation, in English), which we reported a few months ago, and whose function is to test new trends and applications that could later see the light or not in general.

 Its operation is simple.
 It allows you to edit the photographs or images in the mobile phone’s library or use your own predefined image library in the application itself.
 It incorporates numerous filters and stickers that help the realization of memes, which can then be easily shared from Whale in other social applications such as Instagram or Facebook Messenger.

-The free-to-use app doesn’t have any hidden subscription pricing and allows users to use a wide variety of editing tools for creating an entertaining meme.
+The free-to-use app doesn’t have any hidden subscription pricing and allows users to use a wide variety of editing tools for creating an entertaining memes.

 To use the app

-- Users can snap a real-time photo then choose from their camera roll, or browse through the library of stock images.
+- Users can snap a real-time photo, choose from their camera roll, or browse through the library of stock images.